 It is still important to be breast aware after any type of breast reconstruction.
-Once your breasts have settled down get to know the way they look, then if you notice any changes in your breasts you should tell a member of your specialist team or GP as soon as possible.
+Once your breasts have settled down, get to know the way they look then if you notice any changes you should your specialist team or GP as soon as possible.
 If there is any concern that your cancer has come back, your specialist may organise further tests.
 Some of the changes to look for are: a lump or lumpy area in or around the breast or armpit, a change in texture in and around the breast or swelling in the upper arm.
-(Breast Cancer Now)